Louisiana Burgers

 Cedar Planked Cajun Mashed Potatoes

 I doubt I’ll ever make mashed potatoes the ‘old way’ again after making cedar planked Cajun mashed potatoes.
 Mashed potatoes on cedar planks on a hot grill are incredible.
 The cedar flavor (and aroma) is not overwhelming, but it adds a wonderful new dimension to mashed potatoes.
 Add some Cajun butter and you have what is unquestionably the tastiest side dish you can possibly imagine.
 Did I mention that these potatoes also pack a little kick from the pepper jack cheese, smoked pepper and Cajun seasoning?
 Just the right amount of kick.
-My goodness were these every amazing!
+My goodness were these ever amazing!

 Cedar Planked Cajun Mashed Potatoes